andrewbates09/FERGUS/docs/readme.md

 Essentially, this all breaks down to combining different available modules and adding necessary components to tie them together.
 This is what make up the core of this Extendable System.

 ## Speech Recognition
 Using the [PyAudio](http://people.csail.mit.edu/hubert/pyaudio/) cross-platform audio I/O library, FERGUS can transcribe and parse user input.
+Although it looks like PyAudio is kindof outdated and [Speech Recognition](https://pypi.python.org/pypi/SpeechRecognition) should better fit the task.

 ## Speech Analysis
 With the use of a [Natural Language Toolkit](http://www.nltk.org/), [NumPy](www.numpy.org), and [General Hidden Markov Models](http://ghmm.org/), the FERGUS core is being designed to parse human speech into computer useable commands.